 This file is the one that specifies the initial configuration that we aim for the VM that will host the generic VNF.
 Note that its name is specified in the vnfd, as commented above.
-In FIGURE 24, we provide the snapshot of this cloud init file and describe its functionalities.
+In FIGURE 23, we provide the snapshot of this cloud init file and describe its functionalities.
 First, note that we have a field called "users".
 This allows to add users to the system.
 Note that we have added a user called "generic".
-Finally, within this user, there is an important field to be added, the "ssh_authorized_keys".
+Finally, within this user, there is an important field to be added, the "ssh\authorized\keys".
 This is important, because here we add the public ssh keys of the users that will access the VM that hosts the VNF.

 '''

 vnfd:vnfd-catalog:

 vnfd:

-id: generic_vnfd
+id: generic vnfd

 name: generic_vnfd

 short-name: generic_vnfd

 description: Generated by OSM package generator

 vendor: OSM

 version: '1.0'

+Place the logo as png in icons directory and provide the name here

 mgmt-interface:

 cp: vnf-cp0

+Atleast one VDU need to be specified

 id: generic_vnfd-VM

 name: generic vnfd-VM

 description: generic_vnfd-VM

 count: 1

 vm-flavor:

 vcpu-count: 1

 memory-mb: 1024

 storage-gb: 0

-Image including the full path

 image: 'ubuntu18-minimal'

 cloud-init-file: 'generic'

 interface:

 name: eth0

 type: EXTERNAL

 virtual-interface:

 type: VIRTIO

 external-connection-point-ref: vnf-cp0

 '''

-FIGURE 23 VNFD THAT DESCRIBES A GENERIC VNF.
+FIGURE 22 VNFD THAT DESCRIBES A GENERIC VNF.